adamzopcsak/dojoTrackerTest/README.md

 ## About the project

-This repository is about testing the website called DojoTracker (https://track-that-dojo.herokuapp.com) in Page Object Model (POM), using AjaxElementLocatorFactory.
+This repository is about testing the website called DojoTracker (https://track-that-dojo.herokuapp.com) in pages.Page Object Model (POM), using AjaxElementLocatorFactory.
 This site was developed by CodeCoolers as well.
 You can check out the repositories of the app here:

 Frontend: https://github.com/adamzopcsak/dojoTrackerFE